X-29: NASA's ambitious 1980s fighter jet with inverted wings

 "An F-18 fighter jet has an instability factor of only 5%.
 The X-29, on the other hand, was 35% unstable," said Gelzer.

 But mounting the wings backwards has another immediate effect.
 Small appendages called ailerons (meaning "little wings" in French), a crucial component to control the plane, are mounted close to the wingtips.
-When a normal plane stalls -- a loss of lift that can lead to a crash -- ailerons are usually the first thing to stop working, because stalls tend to start at the wingtip due to the way the air flows over the wing That means loss of control in an already dangerous situation.
+When a normal plane stalls -- a loss of lift that can lead to a crash -- ailerons are usually the first thing to stop working, because stalls tend to start at the wingtip due to the way the air flows over the wing.
+That means loss of control in an already dangerous situation.

 Forward-swept wings, however, force air to flow the opposite way, moving inboard from the wingtips.
 Therefore, stalls tend to start closer to the fuselage, leaving the ailerons functional for longer and giving pilots much needed control.